skyra-project/gifenc/README.md

 ## Usage

-> `@skyra/gifenc` works nearly as a drop-in replacement for [`gifencoder`](https://www.npmjs.com/package/gifencoder), the only difference is that the encoder class is named `GifEncoder` and not `GIFEncoder`, and that the metadata methods are chainable.
+> `@skyra/gifenc` is very close to a drop-in replacement for [`gifencoder`](https://www.npmjs.com/package/gifencoder).
+There are only 2 differences to account for.
+First of all, the encoder class is named `GifEncoder` and not `GIFEncoder`, and secondly, the metadata methods are chainable.

-### Streaming API - Write into file
+### Streaming API - Writing to a file

 ```js
 const { GifEncoder } = require('@skyra/gifenc');